 Keep in mind that even when choosing a Roth 403(b), all employer’s contributions to your account must go into a traditional 403(b).
 It is generally possible to transfer those employer contributions to a Roth 403(b) but you will need to pay the applicable income tax on the previously untaxed portion of the contributions and potential fees.
 Most financial advisors recommend paying the income tax with money outside your retirement account.
 Under most circumstances, you have until the day you file your tax return to come up with the applicable income tax payment.
 Contact your plan administrator for rules for this process known as a Roth conversion.

 Should I choose a Roth IRA or Roth 403(b)?

 Under most circumstances, the main reason to choose a Roth 403(b) over a Roth IRA is the higher contribution limit of the first.
-You can contribute up to $6,000 ($7,000 if age 50 and over) to Roth IRA in 2020 and 2022.
+You can contribute up to $6,000 ($7,000 if age 50 and over) to Roth IRA in 2022.
 In the same year, you can contribute up to $20,500 ($27,000 if age 50 and over) to a Roth 403(b).
 Additionally, you may qualify for a higher limit for deferred contributions to your account made by your employer.

 But high-income earners have one additional reason to choose a Roth 403(b).
 Even when an employer is eligible to set up a Roth 403(b), not everybody may be eligible to contribute to a Roth IRA.
 Once you reach a certain income threshold, you’ll no longer be eligible to enroll in a Roth IRA.
 There are the income limits to be eligible for a Roth IRA.
 Being able to contribute to a Roth 403(b) is good news for high-income earners looking to maximize after-tax contributions to a nest egg.